Modelling columnarity of pyramidal cells in the human cerebral cortex: Introduction

 \cite{Moller:etal:2019} found independence between locations and orientations for \texttt{L3} meaning that the two components may be modelled separately; the same conclusion has afterwards been drawn for \texttt{L5}.
-As they also found a suitable inhomogeneous Poisson process model for the orientations, and since it is hard by eye to see much structure in the point patterns shown in Figure~\ref{f:data}, the focus of this paper is on modelling the nucleolus locations.
+As they also found a suitable inhomogeneous Poisson process model for the orientations, and since it is {difficult to visually detect any} structure in the point patterns shown in Figure~\ref{f:data}, the focus of this paper is on modelling the nucleolus locations.
 In particular, we aim at modelling the nucleolus locations for \texttt{L3} respective \texttt{L5} by a spatial point process with a columnar structure and discuss to what extent this relates to the minicolumn hypothesis.
 Note that for the two datasets we use the same notation $X$ for the spatial point process, and we view $X$ as a random finite subset of $W$.

 To the best of our knowledge the so-called Poisson line cluster point process \citep[see][]{Moller:etal:2016} is the only existing point process model for modelling columnar structures.
-This model was considered by \cite{Rafati:etal:2016} in connection to another dataset of pyramidal nucleolus locations, but it was not fitted to those data.
+This model was considered by \cite{Rafati:etal:2016} in connection to another dataset of pyramidal nucleolus locations, but it was not fitted to that dataset.
 For each point pattern considered in the present paper, we notice later that a more advanced model than the Poisson line cluster point process is needed; below we describe such a model for $X$.